bobbycomet/Conky-Studio/README.md

 ### Design desktop HUDs visually.
 Ship real Conky themes.

+**No sudo, no pkexec, and no package commands (apt, pacman, dnf, rpm, and so on.** If your distro supports AppImages and Conky, you can run Conky Studio.

 **What you see in the live preview is exactly what gets exported; 1:1 Conky output, not a mockup.**

 Public release planned for **August 1st**.
-Showcase video coming soon.
 [Video Showcase](https://youtu.be/RbUr9pFosDc)
 Machine tested on: GPU RTX 2060, CPU Ryzen 7 2700, RAM 32 GB 3600 MHz, Motherboard DS3H B450, SSD Sabrent 250 GB GEN 3
 </div>